priya160702/Students-marks-data-analysis/README.md

 Key Finding: Factors like "Test Preparation Course" and "Lunch" type showed significant correlations with the final mean scores.

-To create a professional GitHub README for your Students Marks Analysis and Prediction project, you can use the structure below.
-It highlights the exploratory data analysis (EDA) and the machine learning implementation found in your notebook.

-Students Marks Analysis and Prediction
-This project performs a comprehensive analysis of students' performance in exams based on various demographic and socio-economic factors.
-It includes an extensive Exploratory Data Analysis (EDA) phase followed by a machine learning model to predict student outcomes.

-Table of Contents
-Dataset Overview

-Analysis & Features

-Learning Algorithms

-Results

-Technologies Used

-Dataset Overview
-The dataset consists of 1,000 student records with 8 initial attributes:

-Gender: Male/Female.

-Race/Ethnicity: Grouped categories (A through E).

-Parental Level of Education: Ranging from high school to master's degrees.

-Lunch: Type of lunch (Standard or Free/Reduced).

-Test Preparation Course: Whether the student completed a prep course.

-Scores: Individual scores for Math, Reading, and Writing.

-Analysis & Features
-During the EDA phase, a new feature, Mean Score, was engineered by averaging the Math, Reading, and Writing scores to provide a holistic view of student performance.

-Key visualizations include:

-Distribution of scores across different genders and ethnic groups.

-The impact of parental education levels on student performance.

-Correlation analysis between different subjects.

-Learning Algorithms
-The project utilizes Logistic Regression to predict student performance categories.
-This model was chosen to identify how various factors influence the probability of a student achieving certain score thresholds.

-Algorithm	Implementation
-Logistic Regression	Scikit-learn (liblinear solver) Results
-The model's performance was evaluated by comparing predicted values against the actual test data.

-Accuracy: High predictive capability in identifying performance trends.

-Key Finding: Factors like "Test Preparation Course" and "Lunch" type showed significant correlations with the final mean scores.

 ### Technologies Used

 Python 3